CSC-3380-Fall-2024/Precision-Notes/README.md

 ![Screenshot 2024-11-25 170022](https://github.com/user-attachments/assets/eb2e8114-a99d-4cde-9099-81795217dd15)
 ![Screenshot 2024-11-25 170048](https://github.com/user-attachments/assets/4a082cf7-8426-4af3-af4b-d5d23eaa2b2a)

-  FLASHCARDS:
-    The "FLASHCARDS" are supposed to a helpful tool for users to use in order to learn material and practice memorization.
-It is designed for students in mind but, can also be used by other demographics.
-    The application works as follows:

-   1)  **TITLE SCREEN **
-        It initially opens up to a title screen, upon clicking the button it directs the users to the management section.

-        **(+) TAB **

 a) NOTEBOOK
   - Upon clicking the NOTEBOOK tab a blank page will appear.
 On this page user's are able to draw whatever they wish upon clicking the screen.
 Currently, there is no eraser so users have to leave the screen to restart drawing.
-  - The notebook aslo has a formula button that can be accessed by pressing the gear icon, then pressing formulas which it will display a list of formula categories that can be pressed with each category containing multiple formulas withint that field.
+  - The notebook aslo has a formula button that can be accessed by pressing the gear icon, then pressing formulas which it will display a list of formula categories that can be pressed with each category containing multiple formulas within that field.
 Once a formula is clicked on it will be placed in the center of the screen and each formula can be dragged indavidually.
+This uses the formulaLib.kt file which contains all the formulas.
+The formulas as render as LaTeX on the notebook screen.
   - Users can also export the current version of their notebook screen by pressing the gear icon then clickin gon export.
 This will export their notebook as a PDF saving it within the Android Studio IDE.
 The PDF's can be access by by going to the top of the Android Studio IDE and press the hamburger icon, then click view, Tool Windows, then press Device Explorer.
 Afterwards you will be prompt with a file directory.
 To access the PDF from here you go to /storage/emulated/0/Android/data/com.thomasw.precision/files/Documents/PrecisionNotes.
 Afterwards a list of PDFs should display we could not figure out how to navigate to the PDFs on the emulator so for now they can be accesed that way.